+Jordan has been a physical therapist working in Private Practice since graduating with Distinction from the University of Saskatchewan in 2008.
 Jordan has always demonstrated a strong commitment to professional post-graduate education, clinical development and evidence based practice.
 In 2014, Jordan completed the highest level of post-graduate training in manual therapy.
 Holding this Advanced Diploma of Manual and Manipulative Physical Therapy through the Canadian Orthopaedic Division has earned Jordan status as a Fellow of the Canadian Academy of Manipulative Physical Therapists (FCAMPT).
 Furthermore, Jordan is credentialed to treat neuropathic conditions using Gunn Dry Needling Intramuscular Stimulation (CGIMS), earning this certification through the University of British Columbia.
 Jordan has been a member of the Canadian Physiotherapy Association for the past 11 years.

 Jordan’s treatment approach utilizes manual therapy in the form of mobilization or manipulation of the spine and peripheral joints to maximize joint biomechanics, Intramuscular Stimulation Needling (IMS) when appropriate, a significant emphasis on strength training as well as individualized education to assist patients in achieving their athletic or functional goals.